-(Please note that currently this program is only available on a part-time basis.
-Students entering this program should plan on a minimum of a three-year commitment.)
+(Please note that currently this program is available only on a part-time basis.
+Students entering this program should plan on a minimum of a three year commitment).

 The Associate in Applied Science Degree in Human Services will prepare graduates for entry-level positions in areas of substance abuse, mental health, developmental disabilities, child and adolescent services, and gerontology.
 The development of concentrations in each area may be explored in the future.
+Upon completion of the nine courses identified by a double asterisk, students are eligible for certification as a MHRT/C technician (Mental Health Rehabilitation Technician/Community)

-A grade of "C" or better in all Human Services courses, a cumulative GPA of 2.0 or better, completion of the first and second semester courses and approval of the Department Chair is required before enrollment in the Human Services Practicums.
+A grade of "C" or better in all Human Services courses, a cumulative GPA of 2.0 or better, completion of the first, second, third, and fourth semester courses and approval of the Department Chair is required before enrollment in the Human Services Practicums.